 The 5/64" size is especially useful for adjusting our hex-driven kinematic mounts (see photo to the right).
-In addition, this size is fully compatible with M2 hex sockets.
+In addition, this size is fully compatible with 2.0 mm hex sockets.

-An 8-32 setscrew (5/64" [2.0 mm] hex) secures the replaceable hex bit, which can be reversed if the tip is stripped.
+Each thumbscrew incorporates an 8-32 setscrew (5/64" [2.0 mm] hex) that secures the replaceable hex bit, which can be reversed if the tip is stripped.
 Contact Tech Support to order replacement hex key bits.

 Click to Enlarge